|Ireland became a member of the European Union on January 1st, 1973 following a referendum in which 83% of voters supported the move.

 - The European Commission has been instrumental in encouraging Ireland to take action to protect Irish peat bog habitats.

-- Under the EU’s Bathing Water Directive Ireland has to monitor and assess bathing water to ensure it’s safe for bathers.
+- Under the EU’s Bathing Water Directive Ireland has to monitor and assess Irish bathing waters to ensure they are safe for bathers.

-- Since 1992, a total of 67 LIFE projects have been co-financed in Ireland.
-These projects benefitted from a total investment of €191 million, of which €90 million was contributed by the European Union.
+- Between 1992 and 2020, a total of 67 LIFE projects have been co-financed in Ireland.
+These projects benefited from a total investment of €191 million, of which €90 million was contributed by the European Union.

 Irish Government Climate Action Plan